react-page/react-page/README.md

 *Note: You actually can't install the Editor via npm at the moment*

-You can install the Ory Editor via npm.
-Support for bower and CDN will follow soon.
+Install the Ory Editor via npm, support for bower and CDN will follow soon.

 ```sh
 npm install --save ory-editor
 ```

-You can now run the editor using:
+Now, run the editor with:

 ```js
 const Editor = require('ory-editor')